PHYSICIAN-CRAFTED CURRICULUM

 Unique to any other high school student group organization, HSAFP incorporates these pre-med competencies in virtual and hands-on curriculum—updated monthly—to ensure all high school students can build crucial skills needed as a pre-med student, medical student, resident, and, eventually, physician.

-HSAFP is also proud to collaborate with distinguished organizations, such as the American Red Cross, the United States Army, and MedSchoolCoach to support and teach the next generation of healthcare leaders.
+HSAFP is also proud to collaborate with distinguished organizations to support and teach the next generation of healthcare leaders.
+See our partners page for more!

-Here’s a glimpse of the exciting curriculum activities we’ve planned for the 2024–2025 academic year!
+Here’s a glimpse of the exciting curriculum activities you can be a part of!

 Virtual Patient Interaction with Dr. Blair Nelson

 Ever wondered what it’s like to be an emergency room physician?
-In this interactive series, we’ve partnered with Full Code Medical Simulation and MedSchoolCoach to give you the chance to experience real-life medical cases.
+In this interactive series, the HSAFP Executive Team partnered with Full Code Medical Simulation and MedSchoolCoach to give you the chance to experience real-life medical cases.

 Get ready to think like a doctor and put your skills to the test!